 Don't Pay to get Relief under the Settlement

-Michigan Attorney General Bill Schuette and other participating state Attorneys General entered into a settlement with the five leading bank mortgage servicers: Bank of America, Citi, Chase, Wells Fargo, and GMAC/Ally.
-Under the settlement, the servicers will spend at least $19 billion to provide different forms of consumer relief, including principal balance reductions, interest rate reductions, short sales, and deeds in lieu of foreclosure.
+Michigan Attorney General Bill Schuette and other participating state Attorneys General entered into a settlement with the several leading bank mortgage servicers, including: Bank of America, Citi, Chase, Wells Fargo, GMAC/Ally, Ocwen, and Suntrust.
+Under these settlements, the servicers will provide different forms of consumer relief, including principal balance reductions, interest rate reductions, short sales, and deeds in lieu of foreclosure.

-Scammers are already trying to use the national mortgage settlement to swindle consumers.
+Scammers have tried to use the national mortgage settlement to swindle consumers.
 The attorneys general have received reports of thieves calling borrowers claiming to be one of the major banks involved in this settlement and offering a cash payment to consumers if they simply provide the bank routing number to access their bank account.
 Other scams have offered to get people money under the settlement quickly if the consumer pays an up-front fee.

 Remember these important points if you are contacted:

 DO NOT PROVIDE PERSONAL OR FINANCIAL INFORMATION TO SOMEONE WHO CALLS OR E-MAILS YOU.
 Regardless of whom they claim to be, people who call or e-mail you seeking personal or financial information should be treated as potential thieves who may be trying to steal your identity.
 Do NOT provide people who call or e-mail you with any personal information.